This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 No matter how we observe it, I think the winter solstice is a day of hope—a sign of light conquering the darkness.
 The humpday of winter, if you like!
 Here are some beautiful winter solstice crafts that bring light and warmth into your home and keep you entertained, creative, and learning new skills:

-- Foraged greenery Christmas table decoration (using a colander!)
+- Foraged Christmas table decoration (using a colander!)

 - Paper mache Leaf Lantern (project from A Woman’s Garden)

-- Make handmade wreaths to hang on your doors
+- Make handmade wreaths to hang on your door

 - Frozen Ice Lantern for the Garden

 Simple Winter Solstice Crafts for Kids

 Some projects are more straightforward than others and better for smaller hands.
 Try these winter solstice crafts with your littles, and enjoy getting outside, exploring nature, and creating fun and colorful artwork.
 Another idea to get you in the spirit of crafting is to go on a winter scavenger hunt.
 Take a nature walk with your children and find beautiful pine cones, stones, leaves, and natural treasures.
 Collect them for a photo or to use in making winter crafts.

 One thing that I love doing in winter is feeding wild birds.
 I have a window bird feeder attached to my office window, and I also make fat cakes and place them in a special cage for birds to feast on.
 It gives me so much pleasure to know that more garden birds could survive the winter by my placing food out for them.
 Not only is it helping animals, but I love watching them too!
 Here are a few more winter solstice crafts that are fun to make and help support wildlife in winter, especially birds.